-10.7 Displaced commercial risk
+9.7 Displaced commercial risk

-Displaced Commercial Risk (DCR) refers to the market pressure to pay returns that exceeds the rate that has been earned on the assets financed by the liabilities, when the return on assets is under performing as compared with competitor's rates.
-The Bank's DCR primarily arises from the funds accepted in the form of Investment Account Holders (IAH) which is currently not very significant in terms of its size and in comparison to the overall activities of the Bank.
+Displaced Commercial Risk (DCR) refers to the market pressure to pay returns that exceed the rate that has been earned on the assets financed by the liabilities, when the return on assets is under performing as compared with competitor's rates.
 The returns to investors on the funds are based on returns earned from short-term placements and hence the Bank is not exposed to a significant repricing risk or maturity mismatch risk in relation to these accounts.
 In relation to the DCR that may arise from its investment banking and restricted investment account products, the risk is considered limited as the Bank does not have any obligation to provide fixed or determinable returns to its investors.
-The Bank constantly monitors all potential risks that may arise from all such activities as part of its reputational risk management.
+The Bank is currently in the process of drafting a DCR policy, however the Bank constantly monitors all potential risks that may arise from all such activities as part of its reputational risk management.

-10.8 Other risks
+9.8 Other risks